Ashnicpur/fa18/setup.md

         conda env create -f data100_environment.yml

         # Switch to the data100 environment
-        source activate data100 # omit the 'source' part on Windows
+        conda activate data100

 		# Check if packages are in the environment
 		# This should not be empty!
 		conda list

-From now on, you can switch to the `data100` env with `source activate data100`, and switch back to the default env with `source deactivate`.
+From now on, you can switch to the `data100` env with `conda activate data100`, and switch back to the default env with `conda deactivate`.

-**Note**: If you are on Windows, omit the 'source' part and use `activate data100` and `deactivate`.

 ## Working on assignments locally